The Elwins

-The Elwins were a Canadian indie rock band from Keswick, Ontario, consisting of singer and guitarist Matthew Sweeney, drummer Travis Stokl, guitarist/keyboardist Feurd and bassist/singer Frankie Figliomeni.
+The Elwins are a Canadian indie rock band from Keswick, Ontario, consisting of singer and guitarist Matthew Sweeney, drummer Travis Stokl, guitarist/keyboardist Feurd and bassist/singer Frankie Figliomeni.

 Biography

 Early days

 The Elwins started out as a duo playing original music in high school at Huron Heights Secondary School.
 They recorded their self-titled debut EP in 2008 at Chemical Sound Studios.
 After performing as a duo for a while, they decided to expand their sound, adding long-time friend Feurd on guitar and keyboard, and Christopher Shannon on bass.
-The band made a number of short videos and clips during this time drawing from comedic inspirations such as Maria Bamford, John Mulaney and Nathan for You, which advertised local shows, handmade merchandise or their comedic chops.
-In November 2011 the group, released a video for their song "Help a Bro Out (M-O-V-E-M-B-E-R)" aimed at raising awareness for Men's Health.
+The band made a number of short videos and clips during this time drawing from comedic inspirations such as Maria Bamford, John Mulaney, and Nathan for You, which advertised local shows, handmade merchandise or their comedic chops.
+In November 2011, the group released a video for their song "Help a Bro Out (M-O-V-E-M-B-E-R)" aimed at raising awareness for Men's Health.
 The band recorded an EP titled The Elwins & Friends Volume One alongside Doctor EW and T H O M A S that was released December 25, 2011.

 And I Thank You, 2012

 Their first full-length album, And I Thank You, was self-released on February 21, 2012.
 In early 2012, The Elwins embarked on their first US tour, in which they opened for Jukebox the Ghost and SPEAK.
 The tour consisted of 12 dates spanning much of the Southeastern United States and East Coast, culminating in a SXSW performance.
 The Elwins recorded a song for each city they played in on their March 2012 tour, lamenting each city's history and serenading about how eager they were to play there.
 Promotional videos for each song where directed by Christopher Shannon and published on the band's Youtube channel.
 The songs were compiled into a Tour Songs EP and made available on the band's Bandcamp page.
 In May 2012, bassist Christopher Shannon left The Elwins to co-found the band 'Bart'; he was replaced by Frankie Figliomeni.

 The Elwins began their second major tour in September 2013, this time as headliners.
-The tour was over 40 dates--a handful of North American dates, the rest in Western Europe.
+The tour was over 40 dates–a handful of North American dates, the rest in Western Europe.